EtteUsoroh/portfolio/README.md

 !--Section 1: Introduce your self-->
 ## ABOUT ME

+Hi Dear!
+I'm Usoroh Jack "Driven Data Analysist specializing in data analysing Dedicated to creating impactful solutions, exceeding expectations, and embracing innovation.
+Passionate about professional growth, collaboration, and making meaningful contributions to every project."

-Hi there!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
+Does this align with your goals, or would you like more adjustments?🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
 With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->